 - a new UW program, either faculty-led or other UW model types, (we can help explain different program types and which may be suitable for the academic needs you have identified ).
-If you are thinking of developing your own faculty-led study abroad program, please read this document for a clearer picture of what that entails.
+If you are thinking of developing your own faculty-led study abroad program, please read this info for a clearer picture of what that entails.

 - What are the learning objectives that you hope students would achieve through this study abroad program?

 - How would these objectives support, enhance, and complement your department’s academic goals for your students and/or the broader UW-Madison academic mission for students?